Spanish Imperfect Progressive Tense

 Check out these examples of the imperfect progressive.

-In the first example below, the action that was interrupted (estaba hablando) is in the imperfect progressive, while the action that interrupted is in the preterite (llamaste).
+In the first example above, the action that was interrupted (estaba hablando) is in the imperfect progressive, while the action that interrupted is in the preterite (llamaste).

 More Progressive Tenses